nextstepitt/standard-course-template/README.md

 ```

 A topic figure can be inserted using the *\fig* macro, where the argument is the name of the image.
-Images are located realtive to the \graphicspath defined in each LaTeX file; this is set up in the template to point to the *Workbook/_Images*
+Images are located relative to the \graphicspath defined in each LaTeX file; this is set up in the template to point to the *Workbook/_Images*
 regardless if LaTeX is compiling the whole book or an individual section file so leave it alone and put the images in *_Images*.

 Image names do not include the file extension, LaTeX will figure out the right image just from the name.